stzn/TIL/SwiftDependencyManagement/README.md

 let cache = CachableItemsClient(decoratee: itemsClient, cache: itemsCache)
 ```

-`ItemsCache` is completely hidden from the client (It's good since we can hide implementation details).
+`ItemsCache` is completely hidden from the client (It's good since we can hide unnecessary implementation details).
 As one of functional approaches, we can use `Combine`.

 ```swift